 Ultimately, there are two main reasons for encountering this error message:

-- The driver is either outdated or corrupt
+- The HP driver is either old or faulty

 - The sharing option is not enabled

 To fix the HP Printer filter failed error, start by resetting the printing system.
 Then, remove all HP printer files from your PC and reinstall the latest available driver.
 If the issue persists, try activating the sharing option.
 You should now be able to print!

 Read on for further step-by-step instructions and troubleshooting steps to get your printer up and running again.

 Reset Printing System

 Executing a printing system reset is typically enough to fix the majority of PC to printer communication failures.
 In most cases, this simple step will allow you to bypass this error and get your documents printed.